Joey Meneses Player Props: Nationals vs. Athletics

 Joey Meneses At The Plate

-- Among qualifying batters in MLB action, he ranks 25th in batting average, 85th in on-base percentage, and 94th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 28th in batting average, 87th in on-base percentage, and 94th in slugging.

-- He has hit a home run in 8.3% of his games this season, and 2.4% of his trips to the dish.
+- In 71.6% of his 109 games this season, Meneses has picked up at least one hit.
+He's also had 32 multi-hit games.

-- Meneses has had at least one RBI in 36.1% of his games this year (39 of 108), with two or more RBI 15 times (13.9%).
-He has also accounted for three or more of his team's runs in seven contests.
+- In 8.3% of his games this year, he has gone deep, and 2.3% of his trips to the plate.

-- In 42 of 108 games this year, he has scored, and eight of those games included multiple runs.
+- Meneses has an RBI in 39 of 109 games this season, with multiple RBI in 15 of them.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.